Type II topoisomerase: Classification

-Some organisms have two isoforms of topoisomerase II: alpha and beta.
+Some organisms including humans have two isoforms of topoisomerase II: alpha and beta.
 In cancers, the topoisomerase IIα is highly expressed in proliferating cells.
 In certain cancers, such as peripheral nerve sheath tumors, high expression of its encoded protein is also associated to poor patient survival.

 The two classes of topoisomerases possess a similar strand passage mechanism and domain structure (see below), however they also have several important differences.
 Type IIA topoisomerases form double-stranded breaks with four-base pair overhangs, while type IIB topoisomerases form double-stranded breaks with two base overhangs.
 In addition, type IIA topoisomerases are able to simplify DNA topology, while type IIB topoisomerases do not.

 Structure

 Type IIA

 Type IIA topoisomerases consist of several key motifs: